 In the Details tab, you can provide a name for your template and a description.
 The Active checkbox lets users know the template is ready to be used.
 Once you have finished configuring your template and are happy with the changes, you can select this checkbox:

 The Steps tab is where you can configure the different steps you want to execute as part of the automation template.
-Give your step a name and select a step type from the drop-down menu:
+Select a step type and click on Next to configure your step:

 A screen to configure the selected step will be displayed.
 In the example below, you can see the Salesforce Flow step configuration screen:

-Finally, in the Execution History tab you will find a record for each time the template has been executed, and you can navigate to the deployment that triggered the execution:
+Finally, in the Execution History tab, you can find a record for each time the template has been executed, and you can navigate to the deployment that triggered the execution:

 Now that you know what an automation template is and how you can build one, navigate to the Executing an Automation Template article to learn how to run an automation template as part of your DevOps process.